-- Yes (although it is not guaranteed), we have wifi in most buildings on campus except for Okerson Lodge.
-Your retreat organizer will be given the password and can give it out if they would like to.
+- Yes (although it is not guaranteed), we have wifi in most buildings.
+Your retreat organizer will be given the password and they can give it out if they would like to.

 - If you suspect you left something at Lake Retreat, please email firstname.lastname@example.org and describe your item(s), what room you stayed in, and your contact information.

 - If we find it, we will contact you.
 You can arrange a time to pick it up at our office or we can ship it to you for a $25 fee (plus the postage fee if over $5).

 - We do not keep lost & found items beyond two weeks.

 - Lake Retreat Camp is not responsible for lost & found or stolen items.

 - We recommend leaving items of value (sentimental or monetary) at home.